BonJovi1/CS7641/index.md

   <em> Figure 10: Visualizing the word vectors for some frequently occurring words in a dataset.
 These have been plotted along two dimensions.
 The closeness of words indicates the similarity of their vector representations. </em>
 </p>

+#### Methods
+Previous work has proven that supervised machine learning methods are a viable solution for detecting anti-vaccine tweets [3].
+Similar methods will be utilized to train a classifier to detect anti-vaccine tweets based upon the Avax Tweet dataset [4].
+Normalization techniques including transforming text to lowercase, removing unneeded characters, and lemmatization will be applied to prepare the dataset for processing.
+The preprocessed data will be partitioned into separate datasets for training and testing purposes.
+A Logistic Regression model, a Support Vector Machine model and a Naive Bayes model will be independently tested as the classifiers for the project.
+The performance of each classifier will be analyzed by considering metrics such as F1 scores.

 ##### Supervised Method for Classification
 After successfully cleaning and preprocessing the data, we use **logistic regression** as our first supervised machine learning model.
 From our dataset, we manually annotate 700 tweets and create a 80-20 train-test split.
 We train our model on the train set with default parameters.
 We then use our trained model to predict anti-vax labels for the test dataset and perform an analysis on the robustness of our model's predictions.

+#### Results and Discussion
+The performance metrics for each model will be presented and compared with previous studies [3] to determine the efficacy of each model.

 ##### Analysis using Metrics
 We plot the confusion matrix for our logistic regression model's predictions.
 We can see that only 3 labels for non anti-vax tweets that are incorrectly classified.
 However, there are 23 anti-vax tweets which are being incorrectly classified.
 This brings down the accuracy a bit and is mostly due to a small size of our annotated dataset.
 There are currently only 26 anti-vax tweets in the test split.
 We shall diligently work on improving this further with better preprocessing and annotating more tweets in our dataset.